Move to: Previous Day

 Please see this special section on The Assumption

-The feast of St. Tarcisius, a young martyr of the Eucharist, appears in the Roman Martyrology.
+The feast of St. Tarcisius, a young martyr of the Eucharist, appears in the Roman Martyrology for this day.

 Now toward the end of the summer season, at a time when fruits are ripe in the gardens and fields, the Church celebrates the most glorious "harvest festival" in the Communion of Saints.
 Mary, the supremely blessed one among women, Mary, the most precious fruit which has ripened in the fields of God's kingdom, is today taken into the granary of heaven.